WSU-kduncan/s24cicd-JoeyTimm/README-CD.md

 - To install adnanh's webhook it is as easy as "sudo apt-get install webhook"

 ## Webhook task definition file
-- The webhook task definition file
+- The webhook task definition file acts to

 ## How to start Webhook